sabkorm/Ansible_Project/README.md

 # Ansible project

 ## Overview
-This is an example project to practice how to write tasks.
+This is an example project to practice how to write Ansible tasks.
 This project is separated into two parts, executing different tasks on the host machines:

 ### Ansible project I